brycehowitson/web-template/README.md

 9. Wait for dependencies to install
 10. prompt> grunt (this will start the file watcher)
 11. Activate browser plugin
-12. Start editing files (if they're .html, .htm, or .php it'll reload, if they're .less it will compile + reload)
+12. Start editing files (if they're .html, .htm, or .php it'll reload, if they're .scss it will compile + reload)

 **What it does**